walterfreeman/phy211/syllabus.md

 * ask you to answer a few questions about homework that you submitted that day
 * ask you to have a short discussion about the day's recitation activity with an instructor, and evaluate you based on the knowledge and skill you demonstrate

 Most of you will attend recitations virtually using Blackboard Collaborate.
-A small number of you will attend in person
+Some of you will attend in person.
+If you want to attend in person, we will ask you this on a survey; you can also contact your lab TA or coach and ask them to record this preference.
+We will give instructions to people who will be doing recitations in person.

 Recitation attendance and participation are graded.
 We will be conducting a variety of assessments in recitation that will take different forms.